InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

 The congregation takes precedence over the monks in the prescribed redistribution process.

+It is customary, but not required, to submit an offering, especially if you are taking something from the donation bin.

+- The presiding Celestial being is acknowledged.
 - Gifts are exchanged between members.
 - Monetary and non-monetary donations are offered up to the congregation